ahsan169/LeadStore/replit.md

-# Lakefront Leadworks - Multi-Tenant MCA Lead CRM
+# Land of Leads - Multi-Tenant MCA Lead CRM

 ## Overview

-Lakefront Leadworks is a multi-tenant CRM platform designed for the Merchant Cash Advance (MCA) industry.
+Land of Leads is a multi-tenant CRM platform designed for the Merchant Cash Advance (MCA) industry.
 The system supports multiple companies with role-based access (super_admin, company_admin, agent), features an AI Brain for calculating hot scores (0-100) and suggesting next best leads, includes call logging with outcome tracking, automated workflow for follow-ups, and company-scoped data isolation.

 **Note**: Lead enrichment features have been removed from the UI (backend routes remain intact for future use).